News

 Internet Infrastructure

-Atom-Based Routing -- Improving global internet routing
+Atom-Based Routing — Improving global internet routing by implementing atom-based routers.

 Atom-Based Routing aims at significantly reducing the growth of BGP table size and updates, in particular in the internet backbone, through the use of BGP policy atoms.
 The intent is to devise a routing protocol (or adapt a routing protocol such as BGP) which makes use of atoms to achieve a protocol of lower complexity.

-BIND DLZ -- BIND Dynamically Loadable Zones
+BIND DLZ — BIND 9 Dynamically Loadable Zones implementation

 BIND DLZ allows DNS data to be modified without interrupting the DNS server's normal operation.
 It accomplishes this by moving DNS data out of BIND's in memory database into an external database.
 BIND DLZ works with a large variety of databases and has made flexibility a priority in its design.
 Additionally, BIND DLZ makes available an API which can be used to create custom drivers to access nearly any database, or provide other functionality such as DNS load balancing.